Corruption in Papua New Guinea: The National Anti-Corruption Agency

 The National Anti-Corruption Agency (NACA) was established in April 2004 and was chaired by the Police Commissioner.
 There were nine public sector agencies which work with the NACA with the objective of combating corruption in the public sector: Royal Papua New Guinea Constabulary, Office of the Public Prosecutor, Ombudsman Commission of Papua New Guinea, Office of the Auditor-General, Office of the Solicitor General, Department of Treasurer, Department of Provincial and Local Government Affairs, Internal Revenue Commission, and the Department of Personnel Management.

 Though government agencies have conducted investigations into the misappropriation of public funds, little has been done to effectively address corruption.
-A number of commentators have stated that the police are too under-resourced to make any in-roads into fighting corruption.
+A number of commentators have stated that the police are too under-resourced to make any inroads into fighting corruption.
 For example, the police’s Financial Intelligence Unit does not have sufficient staff to halt money laundering and fraud involving public funds.
 A US Embassy cable reported that a deficit of police resources was reflected in the lack of criminal investigations that are brought to trial.